-The cyclic symmetry constraint enables users to model only a sector of a 360° cyclic periodic structure and reduces the computation time and memory consumption considerably.
+The cyclic symmetry constraint enables users to model only a sector of a 360° cyclic periodic structure, It also reduces computational time and memory consumption considerably.
 The user defines the center and axis of the cyclic symmetry as well as the sector angle.
 The master and slave surfaces define the cyclic periodicity boundaries.

 How to define Cyclic Symmetry Contact?

-You will find cyclic symmetry under contacts menu.
+You will find cyclic symmetry under the contacts menu.

 Define the axis of revolution and sector angle for each part individually.

 - The sector angle has to be given in degrees.

 - Available ranges for the angle are from 0° to 180° and only values that divide 360° to an integer number are valid.